 Mindfulness: An 8-week plan for Finding Peace in a Frantic World – Williams & Penman

 Headspace App providing sessions of guided meditation – Andy Puddicombe & Richard Pierson

 Mindfulness for Health: A practical Guide to Relieving Pain, Reducing Stress and Restoring Well-being – Burch & Penman

 The Journey of Mindfulness

 Here is an opportunity to begin (or continue) your journey to inner peace and freedom.
 Does it sound daunting?
 Worry not, you are not alone!
-A mindfulness course offers mutual support from a group of people walking the path together.
+Mindfulness courses offer a richness of learning, both in terms of shared experience and also of learning from your own experience within the group.
 If you want to make some changes in your life but feel it seems scary to start, a mindfulness course can guide and support you on this journey – a journey back to yourself!